dfmorrison/pyactup/doc/index.rst

 Some knowledge of Python programming is essential for using it.

 PyACTUp is an ongoing project, and implements only a subset of ACT-R's Declarative Memory.
-As it evolves it is likely that more of the ACT-R architecture will be incorporated into it.
+As it evolves it is possible that more of the ACT-R architecture will be incorporated into it.
 Such future additions may also change some of the APIs exposed today, and some work may be required to upgrade projects using the current version of PyACTUp to a later version.